-- A. He/she resigns or quits by giving an official letter of resignation. - B. He/she is discharged for just cause unless reversed through the Grievance or Arbitration Procedure or the Merit Commission, whichever is applicable. - C. He/she retires. - D. He/she does not return to work from layoff or authorized leave of absence within ten (10) calendar days after being notified by certified mail to return. - E. He/she has been on layoff for a period of time equal to his/her seniority at the time of his/her layoff or two (2) years, whichever is greater. - F. Accepts "gainful employment" that is inconsistent with the purpose of the authorized leave while on an approved leave of absence from the Sheriff's Office.
+- A. He/she resigns or quits by giving an official letter of resignation. - B. He/she is discharged for just cause unless reversed through the Grievance or Arbitration Procedure. - C. He/she retires. - D. He/she does not return to work from layoff or authorized leave of absence within ten (10) calendar days after being notified by certified mail to return. - E. He/she has been on layoff for a period of time equal to his/her seniority at the time of his/her layoff or two (2) years, whichever is greater. - F. Accepts "gainful employment" that is inconsistent with the purpose of the authorized leave while on an approved leave of absence from the Sheriff's Office.